Conformally flat Lorentzian manifolds with special holonomy groups: Introduction and the main results

 In Section \ref{secCdec}, the result of Kurita \cite{Kur} is extended to the case of pseudo-Riemannian manifolds.
-In Section \ref{secCWeyl}, an expression for the Weyl conformal curvature tensor for a Walker metric is given.
-Section \ref{secCdokvo} is dedicated to the proof of Theorem \ref{ThC2}.
-In Section \ref{secCRic}, the Ricci operator for the metrics from Theorem \ref{ThC2} is computed.
+In Section \ref{secCWeyl}, an expression for the curvature tensor and the Weyl conformal curvature tensor $W$ for a Walker metric is given.
+It seems that these expressions are given here for the first time.
+Sections \ref{secCdokvo}, \ref{secpT2A} and \ref{secpT3} are dedicated to the proofs of the main theorems.
+We rewrite the equation $W=0$ as a system of partial differential equations and find appropriate systems of coordinates such that the complete solution of this system can be found.
+In Section \ref{secCRic}, the Ricci operator for the obtained metrics is computed.

 In Section \ref{secCdim4}, the case of dimension 4 is considered.
 Possible holonomy algebras of conformally flat 4-dimensional Lorentzian manifolds are classified also in \cite{H-L}.
-The first metric from Theorem \ref{ThC2} in dimension 4 is given in \cite{St}.
-In \cite{H-L}, it is posed the problem to construct an example of conformally flat metric with the holonomy algebra $\simil(2)$ (which is denoted in \cite{H-L} by $R_{14}$).
-An attempt to construct such metric can be found in \cite{GT}.
-We show that the metric constructed there is in fact decomposable and its holonomy algebra is $\so(1,1)\oplus\so(2)$.
-Thus in this paper we get metrics with the holonomy algebra $\simil(n)$ for the first time, and even more, we find all such metrics.
+The metric \eqref{cfppw} in dimension 4 is given in \cite{St}.
+In \cite{H-L}, it is posed the problem to construct an example of conformally flat metric with the holonomy algebra $\mathfrak{sim}(2)$ (which is denoted in \cite{H-L} by $R_{14}$).
+An attempt to construct such metric was done in \cite{GT}.
+We show that the metric constructed there is in fact decomposable and its holonomy algebra is $\mathfrak{so}(1,1)\oplus\mathfrak{so}(2)$.
+Thus in this paper we get conformally flat metrics with the holonomy algebra $\mathfrak{sim}(n)$ for the first time, and even more, we find all such metrics.

+The field equations of Nordstr\"om's theory of gravitation, which appeared before Einstein's theory, are the following:

+see \cite{Nor,Rav,Vizgin}.
+All metrics from Theorem \ref{ThC2} in dimension 4 and metrics from part 2) of Theorem \ref{ThC2A} in bigger dimensions provide examples of solutions of these equations.
+Thus we have found all solutions to Nordstr\"om's gravity with holonomy algebras contained in $\mathfrak{sim}(n)$.
+Similarly, the Einstein equation on Lorentzian manifolds with such holonomy algebras was studied in \cite{G-P}.
+In this case it is impossible to obtain the complete solution, but the examples of solutions have interesting physical interpretations \cite{G-P}.

-An important fact is that a simply connected conformally flat spin Lorentzian manifold admits the spaces of conformal Killing spinors of maximal dimension \cite{Baum08}.
+An important fact is that a simply connected conformally flat spin Lorentzian manifold admits the space of conformal Killing spinors of maximal dimension \cite{Baum08}.

+It would be interesting to obtain examples of conformally flat Lorentzian manifolds satisfying some global geometric properties, e.g. important are globally hyperbolic Lorentzian manifolds with special holonomy groups \cite{Baz}.

+The projective equivalence of 4-dimensional conformally flat Lorentzian metrics with special holonomy algebras was studied recently in \cite{Hall12}.
+There are many interesting works about conformally flat (pseudo-)Riemannian, and in particular Lorentzian manifolds.
+Let us mention the works \cite{AleKim78,Kir92,Sla94,E-I,Hon,H-K,H-K07}.

 The results of this paper are used in \cite{2sym} for the classification of Lorentzian manifolds satisfying the condition $\nabla^2R=0$.